 Even with a narrowed down list of where to stay in Barcelona, it can still be a lot to choose from.
 Here are our recommendations based on travel style and budget.

-More Information for Your Trip to Barcelona:
+More Information for Your Trip to Spain

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.